 Share with us!
 We want to see what words you came up with and what photos you took.
 Upload them to social media and use the hashtage #CraftsideCreation.
 We'll share anything we see!

 More about the Rockport book:

-Playing with Color is a highly accessible, fun approach to learning color application and principles.
-This hands-on book begins with an introduction to the philosophy of learning through the process of play.
-It then leads to a series of experimental design projects with an emphasis on color, providing the reader with a “toolkit” of ideas and skills.
-The awareness and sensitivity to form, color, material and craft gained through these visual experiments will increase the designer’s confidence in their personal and professional design work.
+Playing with Type is a hands-on, playful approach to learning type application and principles.
+This engaging guide begins with an introduction to the philosophy of learning through the process of play.
+Along with a series of experimental design projects with an emphasis on type, the author provides designers with a “toolkit” of ideas and skills developed through the process of play.
+The awareness and sensitivity to type styles, forms, and type choices gained through these visual experiments will increase the designer’s confidence in their personal and professional work.
 This book can be used in the classroom or independently, and readers can go directly to exercises that appeal to them.

 Lara McCormick completed her MFA in design from the School of Visual Arts, and has a post-graduate degree in Typography from Cooper Union.
 She is currently the Head of Design Education at CreativeLive.
 She is obsessed with all things type and is constantly looking to push it in new directions.
 She lives in San Francisco, CA. Visit her online at http://www.laramc.com.